What’s In A Name: Thanksgiving Edition

 Not surprisingly, celebrity chef and Breeders’ Cup ambassador Bobby Flay owned one of the six registered with the name Sweet Potato.
 Bloodstock agent Bob Feld paid $60,000 for the daughter of Pulpit at the Barretts March 2-year-old in training sale in 2012 and she failed to break her maiden in nine career starts.

-There have also been four Thoroughbreds named Cranberry Sauce, two named Mashed Potatoes and 12 named Plymouth Rock, including the promising Coolmore-owned juvenile son of Starspangledbanner, who broke his maiden at Thirsk this September.
-Only three have been named Turkey so far.
+There have also been four Thoroughbreds named Cranberry Sauce, two named Mashed Potatoes and 12 named Plymouth Rock, including the Coolmore-bred son of Starspangledbanner, who is still running in Europe as a 4-year-old this year, and a newly turned 3-year-old competing in Australia.
+Only three have been named Turkey so far and none since a Japanese-bred daughter of Sinndar in 2003.

 May everyone have a safe and healthy holiday.
 Happy Thanksgiving from all of us at Lady and the Track!